Group 2B. Personality Type B.

 e.
 Criticize the use of the word “urge” as ineffective.
 It would have been stronger if the announcer used the phrase: “We must boycott meat markets immediately to save humanity.”

 Answer: All of them.
-These are typical hidden messages that a B-type would detect and consider to improve the effectiveness of alternate wording.
+These are typically hidden messages that a B-type would detect and consider to improve the effectiveness of alternate wording.
 All of these answers relate to interactions between people.
 B-types know that emotions are the driving force behind motivation.

 Question No 25.
 You read a nasty, false comment about a personal friend, a B-type personality, on a social media site.
 What would you do?